ZARA: Training-Free Motion Time-Series Reasoning via Evidence-Grounded LLM Agents: Appendix

 \paragraph{ImageBind~\cite{girdhar2023imagebind}.} ImageBind learns a unified embedding space across six modalities: image, text, audio, depth, thermal, and IMU.
-We use the publicly released imagebind\_huge checkpoint for zero-shot evaluation.
-Since ImageBind only supports single-sensor input and requires fixed-length windows (6×2000), we evaluate each sensor placement separately.
-To meet the input length requirement, we apply two strategies, repeat padding and linear interpolation to 2000 steps, and report the best sensor placement result for each dataset.
+We use the publicly released \texttt{imagebind\_huge} checkpoint for evaluation in our training-free setting.
+Since ImageBind only supports single-sensor input and requires fixed-length windows of size $6\times 2000$, we evaluate each sensor placement separately.
+To satisfy the input-length requirement, we apply two strategies---repeat padding and linear interpolation to 2000 steps---and report the best result across sensor placements for each dataset.

-\paragraph{IMU2CLIP~\cite{moon-etal-2023-imu2clip}.} IMU2CLIP aligns inertial measurement unit (IMU) motion data with video and text by projecting them into the joint embedding space of CLIP.
-Like ImageBind, it only supports single-sensor input and requires fixed-length windows (6×1000).
-We evaluate each sensor placement separately and apply both repeat padding and interpolation to meet the input size constraint, reporting the best result per dataset.
+\paragraph{IMU2CLIP~\cite{moon-etal-2023-imu2clip}.} IMU2CLIP aligns inertial measurement unit (IMU) data with video and text by projecting them into CLIP's joint embedding space.
+Similar to ImageBind, it only supports single-sensor input and requires fixed-length windows of size $6\times 1000$.
+We therefore evaluate each sensor placement separately and use both repeat padding and interpolation to match the required input length, reporting the best result for each dataset.

-\paragraph{NormWear~\cite{luo2024foundationmodelmultivariatewearable}.} NormWear is a foundation model designed to extract generalized, informative representations from multivariate wearable signals.
-It has been pre-trained on a diverse corpus of physiological data, including PPG, ECG, EEG, GSR, and IMU, collected from various public datasets.
-For zero-shot human activity recognition, we follow the official documentation and adopt their suggested prompt, “What is the activity being performed currently?”, along with the corresponding activity options for inference.
+\paragraph{NormWear~\cite{luo2024foundationmodelmultivariatewearable}.} NormWear is a foundation model designed to extract generalized representations from multivariate wearable signals.
+It is pre-trained on a diverse corpus of physiological data, including PPG, ECG, EEG, GSR, and IMU, collected from multiple public datasets.
+For activity recognition in our training-free setting, we follow the official documentation and use the recommended prompt, ``What is the activity being performed currently?'', together with the candidate activity labels for inference.

 \paragraph{IMUGPT~\cite{Leng2023generating}.} IMUGPT generates synthetic training data by first prompting GPT-4o-mini to produce diverse textual activity descriptions.
-These texts are converted into 3D motion sequences, and then into virtual IMU streams.
-For evaluation, we adopt DeepConvLSTM, the best-performing backbone from the original paper.
-To ensure fair zero-shot comparison, we exclude the supervised distribution calibration phase, which relies on labeled downstream data.
+These descriptions are converted into 3D motion sequences and then into virtual IMU streams.
+For evaluation, we adopt DeepConvLSTM, the best-performing backbone reported in the original paper.
+To ensure a fair comparison in our training-free setting, we exclude the supervised distribution calibration stage, which depends on labeled downstream data.